-Vision- for example blindness or partial sight

-Hearing- for example deafness or partial hearing

-Mobility - for example walking or climbing stairs

-Dexterity- for example lifting and carrying objects, using a keyboard

-Learning, understanding or concentrating

-Memory

-Mental health

-Stamina, breathing or fatigue

-Socially or behaviourally: For example conditions associated with autism, attention deficit disorder or

-Asperger's syndrome

-None of the above
+Vision- for example blindness or partial sight Hearing- for example deafness or partial hearing Mobility - for example walking or climbing stairs Dexterity- for example lifting and carrying objects, using a keyboard Learning, understanding or concentrating Memory Mental health Stamina, breathing or fatigue Socially or behaviourally: For example conditions associated with autism, attention deficit disorder or Asperger's syndrome None of the above Other (please specify) Prefer not to say one] Yes No Prefer not to say If "yes" please specify

 Q13.
-Did you ask for any adjustments to be made to help you participate in the hearing? [tick one]
+Did you ask for any adjustments to be made to help you participate in the hearing? [tick